The package is quite extensive and includes several gambling components.

 There is so much flexibility in how you play.
 If you live in Illinois, you have to give DraftKings a shot.

-A timeline for launch is hard to predict.
-Illinois will have to come up with a suitable regulatory scheme for the practice.
+A timeline for the launch of IL sports betting is hard to predict.
+The state will have to come up with a suitable regulatory scheme for the practice.
 However, there’s little doubt that the permitted facilities will work as quickly as possible to open their locations.

 Mostly, no. Online slot play is not really allowed in the state just yet.